web-work-tools/indieweb/content/posts/resources.md

   * [Blog Moved to GitHub Pages](https://herestomwiththeweather.com/2016/09/25/blog-moved-to-github-pages/)
   * [Indieweb Summit 2018](https://herestomwiththeweather.com/2018/06/28/indieweb-summit-2018-thoughts/)

-I'm excited too because Tom was at the [IIW where RWoT was first presented](https://herestomwiththeweather.com/2015/10/28/iiw21/), and many others.
+Tom was at the [IIW where RWoT was first presented](https://herestomwiththeweather.com/2015/10/28/iiw21/), and many others.

-If you're been on this site for very long, you'll notice that I'm quite passionate about [Decentralized Identity](https://infominer.id/DIDecentralized).

 ## Web Apps